ardnew/softusb/examples/fifo-hal/README.md

 ## Overview

-These examples demonstrate how to use the SoftUSB stack to create USB device and host applications.
-They communicate through named pipes (FIFOs), allowing you to test USB code on any Unix-like system.
+These examples demonstrate how to use the softusb stack to create USB device and host applications.
+They communicate through named pipes (FIFOs), allowing you to test USB code on any POSIX-compatible system.

 ### Available Examples